iluwatar/java-design-patterns/factory/README.md

 }
 ```

-Now on the client code we can create different types of cars using the factory class.
+Now on the client code, we can create different types of cars using the factory class.

 ```java
 var car1 = CarsFactory.getCar(CarType.FORD);